PHYS3934/ComputationalPhysics/README.md

 - `rhs_pend.m`
   - The RHS function for the simple pendulum.

-## Week 4: 1D Diffusion
+## Week 3: 1D Diffusion

 - `diffusion_ftcs.m`
   - Solves the 1D diffusion equation for an initial spike profile with Dirichlet conditions using FTCS, in a matrix formulation.

-## Week 5: 1D Advection
+## Week 4: 1D Advection

 - `advection.m`
   - Solves the advection problem for a Gaussian pulse intial condition using the FTCS and Lax methods.

-## Week 6: Solving Laplace's Equation using Relaxation Methods
+## Week 5: Solving Laplace's Equation using Relaxation Methods

 - `laplace_analytic.m`
   - Analytic solution to Laplace's Equation.
 - `laplace_relax.m`
   - Solves Laplace's Equation using Jacobi relaxation, Gauss-Seidel, and Successive Over-Relaxation.

-## Week 7: Diffusion Revisited

-- `diffusion_fimp`
-  - The fully implicit scheme for diffusion: solving a simple Dirichlet BVP.
-- `diffusion_cnic`
-  - Solves the Gaussian pulse IVP with Dirichlet BCs using the Crank-Nicolson scheme.